BM345/ResponseParsingPython/README.md

 python start_app.py
 ```

+## Documentation for developers

+Technical documentation can be found in `/documentation`, and the release notes for each release can be found in `/documentation/release-notes`.

 ## Documentation for content writers

 The documentation for content writers for how to use the different parameters can be found here: https://bm345.github.io/ResponseParsingPython/documentation/parameters/index.html